 The suffering Iron Man revises his tech on the fly and perfects a way of using his armor’s repulsor rays to let him remotely sculpt Mister Doll’s clay doll.
 He sculpts it to resemble the villain himself, and the panicked thug drops it.
 When the doll hits the ground it knocks out Mister Doll.
 Iron Man turns the villain over to the authorities so his victims can reclaim their fortunes and get justice.

-NOTE: In the 1970s, Nathan Dolly would die in prison, but transfer his soul into two separate man-sized creations of his own.
+NOTE: In the 1970s, Nathan Dolly would die in prison, but transfer his soul into two separate man-sized dolls of his own.
 As the Brothers Grimm, those animated husks would fight Spider Woman several times.

 TALES OF SUSPENSE Vol 1 #49 (January 1964)